Guide to product research

 Product companies use and combine different methods:

 When it comes to product researches, qualitative methods are used more often as this method is more convenient to use for short iterations.
-However, Skyeng and other companies have proven that sometimes it can be useful to complement the data you’ve gotten during a qualitative research with the knowledge you can get with a quantitative research.
+However, Skyeng and other companies have proven that sometimes it can be useful to complement the data you’ve gotten during qualitative research with the knowledge you can get with quantitative research.
 For example, you can take some in-depth interviews and analyze the qualitative data on the segment you included in your interview at the same time.
 It also works the other way around, quantitative data can help you find your users’ pain point and qualitative data can help you cover it.

 Sometimes you can do with using just one method, like in-depth interviews or feedback gathering.
 But the thing is, you can combine them to reach an even better result.
-You can complement usability tests with short interviews and feedback gathering – with desk researches.
+You can complement usability tests with short interviews and feedback gathering — with desk research.
 Choosing the right methods depends on the goals of your research and the capabilities of your team.

 Sometimes your team is in one hemisphere and your users are in the other one.
 In this case, you have to use remote tools that will serve you the same function.
-Fundamentally, the tests you’ll be having will be the same as corridor testing, except done using a video chat app, or phone calls, in case with interviews.
+Fundamentally, the tests you’ll be having will be the same as corridor testing, except done using a video chat app, or phone calls, in the case with interviews.
 That’s how these processes are usually done in product companies.

 How to get ready for a research